TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ![License usage report](LicenseUsageReport.png)

-It contains 2 section - header and lines
+It contains 2 sections - header and lines

 The header section is one line per user and contains the following fields: